Fall Registration Deadline: November 4, 2022

 What if I qualify for Free-Reduced Lunch or other Fee Reductions?

-Fee reductions are available but must be applied for by October 26, 2020 to ensure meeting the fall registration deadline.
+Fee reductions are available but must be applied for by October 28, 2022 to ensure meeting the Fall registration deadline.
 Approval may take several days.
-To apply for a fee reduction, download the form below and submit it to Ms. Carroll in the Wolverine Center.
+To apply for a fee reduction, download the form below and submit it to Ms. Arp in the Wolverine Center.

 Include a copy of your Approval Letter for the Free Reduced Lunch Program (you can obtain that letter from the PUSD Nutrition Services office.)